uc-cdis/gen3sdk-python/docs/howto/discoveryMetadataTools.md

 def mint_discovery_dois():
     auth = Gen3Auth()

+    # this alternate ID is some globally unique ID other than the GUID that
+    # will be needed to get DOI metadata (like the phsid for dbGaP)
     metadata_field_for_alternate_id = "dbgap_accession"

+    # you can choose to exclude certain Discovery Metadata datasets based on
+    # their GUID or alternate ID (this means they won't get additional DOI metadata
+    # or have DOIs minted, they'll be skipped)
+    exclude_datasets=["MetadataGUID_to_exclude", "AlternateID_to_exclude", "..."]

     # When this is True, you CANNOT REVERT THIS ACTION.
 A published DOI
     # cannot be deleted.
 It is recommended to test with "Draft" state DOIs first